-Storing documents in the cloud also makes it easy for attorneys to collaborate with colleagues and clients.
-Whereas on-premises systems may require you to export documents to a third-party storage solution or extranet in order to collaborate with external users, cloud-based storage makes it simple.
+Storing documents in the cloud also makes it easy for attorneys to share files and collaborate with colleagues and clients.
+Whereas on-premises systems may require you to export documents to a third-party storage solution or extranet in order to collaborate with external users, cloud computing makes it simple.

-Be aware, however, that commercial cloud storage solutions such as Box or Google Drive are not designed to meet the stringent security requirements of legal work.
+Be aware, however, that commercial cloud storage solutions such as Box, Dropbox, Microsoft OneDrive, or Google Drive are not designed to meet the stringent security requirements of legal work.

 Cloud Storage Features for Law Firms

-When your firm is evaluating potential cloud storage solutions — including cloud-based document management systems — there are a few things you should keep in mind.
+When your firm is evaluating potential cloud computing solutions — including cloud-based document management systems — there are a few things you should keep in mind.

 - How will the solution enhance your security posture?
-Strong security is of paramount importance when choosing your law firm’s cloud storage platform.
+Strong data security is of paramount importance when choosing your law practice's cloud storage platform.
 Your reputation depends on it.

 - Can you control user access down to the document level?
-Ensure that you have granular control over which users can access which documents and folders.
+Ensure that you have granular control over which user permissions and who can access which documents and folders.
 Make sure that the system you choose will keep confidential information protected from unauthorized eyes.

 - Does it offer any additional tools to support collaboration?
 Collaboration is more than just passing documents back and forth.
-Look at solutions that can help you create workflows, communicate via real-time messaging, and more.
+Look at solutions that can help you create workflows, communicate via real-time messaging, leverage custom metadata, and more.

 - Will the solution support any file type?
 Modern legal matters often involve many types of files beyond just documents, including images, audio, and video files.
 Make sure the solution you choose will allow you to save a variety of file types.

 - Will your provider help you stay compliant with regional regulations?
-Check to see whether your provider offers the tools you need to stay up-to-date with the compliance regulations that govern your region, including any client data under your care.
+Check to see whether your cloud storage provider offers the tools you need to stay up-to-date with the compliance regulations that govern your region, including any client data or client files under your care.

 How NetDocuments Can Help

-NetDocuments is the preferred SaaS cloud storage solution for law firms.
+NetDocuments is the preferred secure cloud storage solution for law firms.
 But what our platform offers is so much more than storage.